COMP1010UNSW/pyhtml-enhanced/README.md

 ### [Cenkalti/PyHTML](https://github.com/cenkalti/pyhtml)

-Cenk Alti's work was used as a source of inspiration and reference.
+Cenk Altı's work was used as a source of inspiration and reference.
 Although all the code in `pyhtml-enhanced` was written by me, I want to thank them for the significant help their hard work provided while creating this project.